bitnami/charts/incubator/sugarcrm/README.md

 > **Note**:
 >
-> For the SugarCRM  application function correctly, you should specify the `sugarcrmHost` parameter to specify the FQDN (recommended) or the public IP address of the SugarCRM service.
+> For SugarCRM to function correctly, you should specify the `sugarcrmHost` parameter to specify the FQDN (recommended) or the public IP address of the SugarCRM service.
 >
 > Optionally, you can specify the `sugarcrmLoadBalancerIP` parameter to assign a reserved IP address to the SugarCRM service of the chart.
 However please note that this feature is only available on a few cloud providers (f.e.
 GKE).
 >